What is squatting?

 Since 1977, it has been unlawful to threaten or use violence against the owner or legal occupier to enter a property or land where someone is present and opposes the entry.

 This legislation was introduced to prevent landlords from using violence to evict their tenants.
-This 1977 Act is what is commonly known as “squatter’s rights”.
+The 1977 Act is commonly known as “squatter’s rights.”

 What penalties do residential squatters face?